HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>{CodeSystem}<span class="optional">|{version string}</span>#{code} <span class="optional">"{display string}"</span></code></pre>

-As [indicated by italics](#notational-conventions), the version and display strings are optional. `CodeSystem` represents the controlled terminology the code is taken from, either by name, by id, or canonical URL.
+As [indicated by orange-colored text](#notational-conventions), the version and display strings are optional. `CodeSystem` represents the controlled terminology the code is taken from, either by name, by id, or canonical URL.
 The vertical bar syntax for the version of the code system is the same approach used in the canonical datatype in FHIR.
 To set the less-common properties of a Coding or to set properties individually, [assignment rules](#assignments-with-the-coding-data-type) can be used.

 This syntax is also used with CodeableConcepts (see [Assignments with the CodeableConcept Data Type](#assignments-with-the-codeableconcept-data-type))